perusio/drupal-with-nginx/README.md

    "Module for Drupal providing fast private file transfer").

-## Connections per client and DDoS Mitigation
+## Connections per client and DoS Mitigation

    The **connection zone** defined, called `arbeit` allows for **16** connections to be established for each client.
 That seems